hsg09/hsg09/README.md

 ---

-## A few things I’ve done

-- Migrated a ~60TB warehouse to Snowflake (with minimal downtime)
-- Improved query performance by ~35% by fixing storage + query patterns
-- Built pipelines that reduced data latency from hours to near real-time

----

 ## Projects

 I’ve started putting together a few sample projects here based on patterns I’ve used in real systems